Annex-Engineering/TradRack/docs/Tool_Mapping.md

 # Tool Mapping

+This document contains info on tool mapping/lane groups and how runouts are handled.

 By default, each tool or extruder number specified in gcode corresponds to a lane module on Trad Rack.
 However, tool numbers can be decoupled from lane numbers.
 This allows reassigning a lane to a